LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 ### Build the ISO with linux-rt ###
-Check, if your local copy of sudoers is owned by root, otherwise
+Check, if your local copy of sudoers is owned by root, otherwise do
  % sudo chown root:root [..]/airootfs/etc/sudoers

  % sudo ./build-rt.sh -v